P6Z3F2/PolygonBlocks/README.md

+# Welcome to my application

+This is an application, which logs the most recent blocks that were added to the Polygon test blockchain.

+After a block was added, it will appear below the recent blocks, in a card format.

+The card contains the number of the block and the gas used.

+The gas cost is the amount of Wei that were spent to execute the all transactions in the block.

+## Start the application

+1. Clone it

+2. Run ``` npm i ``` in the root folder

+3. Run ``` npm start ``` in the root folder

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: